ApiLogicServer/ApiLogicProject/readme.md

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/open-org-on-codespaces.png?raw=true"></figure>

-> You will now see the sample project - running in VSCode, _in the Browser._  That's just what you _see..._
+> You will now see the sample project - running in VSCode, _in the Browser._  But that's just what you _see..._

 > Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project - with a _complete development environment_ - Python, your dependencies, git, etc.

 > You are attached to this machine in your Browser, running VSCode.

-> Pretty remarkable.
+> :trophy: Pretty remarkable.

 &nbsp;